athalhammer/b/location.md

 Ligüerre de Cinca is situated in the pre-Pirineus at 170 km distance from Zaragoza.
 Driving from Zaragoza to Ligüerre de Cinca takes 2 hours approx.

 Depending on the interest, we will organize a bus to go from Zaragoza to Ligüerre going on Friday and coming back on Sunday.
-Please let us know if you would like to join us.
+Please let us know if you would like to join us. __Important__: In case of enough interest, the bus will leave at 2pm latest from Zaragoza in Friday.

 ## … by car or bus to Ligüerre de Cinca from Barcelona

 Ligüerre de Cinca is situated in the pre-Pirineus at 260 km distance from Barcelona.
 Driving from Barcelona to Ligüerre de Cinca takes 2:45 hours approx.

 Depending on the interest, we will organize a bus to go from Barcelona to Ligüerre going on Friday and coming back on Sunday.
-Please let us know if you would like to join us.
+Please let us know if you would like to join us. __Important__: In case of enough interest, the bus will leave at 2pm latest from Zaragoza in Friday.

 __If you want to get from Barcelona to Zaragoza, there are multiple options:__